POETSII/tinsel/README.md

 mailbox than between threads on different mailboxes.
 This is because, in the former case, flits are simply copied from one part of a scratchpad to another using a wide, flit-sized, read/write port.
-Such messages do not occupy any bandwidth on the bidirectional bus connecting the mailboxes.
+Such messages do not occupy any bandwidth on the bidirectional NoC connecting the mailboxes.

 It is also more efficient to send messages between threads on